M-Shrief/M-Shrief/README.md

     - Managing Domains, DNS, SSL, CDNs and on with CloudFlare.

 - “Adeeb أديب ” (2nd version), mainly consists of a SPA with a REST API.
 My Role: Full Development. ([Frontend’s repo](https://github.com/M-Shrief/Adeeb_Vue_TS "gtihub repo") – [Backend’s repo](https://github.com/M-Shrief/Adeeb_ExpressTS "gtihub repo"))
+  - Tech stack:

+    - JavaScript and TypeScript
+    - HTML, SCSS and Vite
+    - Vuejs with Pinia and vue-router
+    - Nodejs and Express.js
+    - MongoDB with Redis

+  - Characteristics:

+    - JWT authentication and authorization
+    - Data validation with vee-validate and Yup
+    - Dark/Light Theme
+    - Regression and Component testing with Vitest and Cypress.
+    - Github actions for testing
+    - Docker Containerization

 ## Learning Journey